 Breastfeeding is normal for your baby.
 It helps defend babies against a number of infections, allergies and chronic conditions, and allows you and your baby to bond in an indescribable way.
-UnityPoint Health -Methodist in Peoria, Illinois, provides a variety of breastfeeding services to help you meet your breastfeeding goals.
+UnityPoint Health, provides a variety of breastfeeding services to help you meet your breastfeeding goals.

 The Benefits of Breastfeeding

 Breast milk is what your baby expects.
 It is the perfect food for your baby.
 Breast milk contains the vital components for normal growth that formula cannot replicate.
 Among the benefits, babies that are breastfed have a decreased risk of SIDS, suffer less from asthma and allergies, have a better response to immunizations and have an overall decreased risk of developing illness and infections.

 Mothers benefit from breastfeeding, as well.
 Breastfeeding lessens the risk of premenopausal breast cancer, ovarian and uterine cancers, and burns calories by the act of making milk.
 Hormones released during breastfeeding promote bonding between the mother and the baby.

 To assist with breastfeeding technique and education, we offer a Preparation for Breastfeeding class.
 Mothers and a support person attend this class to learn normal behaviors of breastfeeding babies, positioning techniques, how to manage potential struggles with breastfeeding and resources for help, ways to maintain the milk supply and breastfeeding relationship if mother returns to work or school, and tips for introducing solid food while continuing breastfeeding.

 Families will leave the class with knowledge, resources for support, and an interactive online guide that is available for six months after taking the breastfeeding class.